top of page

 image.png

-Rice University students, including myself (red shirt), show off our Rice pride while analyzing baseball data in the R programming language.
-This opportunity was presented through a bi-weekly course led by Jeff Brover of the Rice Sport Analytics Team.
+Rice University students, including myself (red shirt), learn to analyze baseball data in the R programming language.
+This opportunity was presented through a bi-weekly course led by Jeff Brover of the Rice Sport Analytics Team in Fall 2023.

 bottom of page